ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

  ## 🛡️Business Use Cases

-The solution developed in this project can be applied to various business scenarios in cybersecurity:
+The solution developed in our project can be applied to various business scenarios in cybersecurity:

 - **Security Operation Centers (SOCs)**: Automate the triage process by accurately classifying incidents, allowing SOC analysts to prioritize and respond to critical threats more efficiently.